Empowerment by Empathy

 Empathy leads to the discovery that every character “flaw” is just the flip side of a strength.
 The law-and-order person who sees everything as black and white?
 Probably also organized and punctual.
 Use them to help others stay on track.
 Disorganized?
 Most likely also a freeform, creative thinker who comes up with new and better ways to do things.

-Reflect on your own traits and those of the other principals in your company so you can more readily spot them in trainees.
+Reflect on your own traits and those of the principals in your company so you can more readily spot those characteristics in trainees.
 Then consider how the newcomers can use their strengths to fill in the gaps for others.
 You can’t talk enough about appreciating the differences in each other and the importance of a varied and balanced team if you want to replace judging with empathy throughout your organization—and it doesn’t hurt to remind yourself too.

 A caution here…